 How long did it take you to write the first draft of your manuscript?

 Just over three months.
 I’m a fast writer.
 Next question: how long has it taken me to edit?
 Best not to answer that.
-I love language and I love to continually pare away at it.
+I love language and I love to continually hone it.

 What other books would you compare this story to within your genre?